skip to content

 Our world is facing escalating problems of potentially catastrophic proportion: climate change, water and food scarcity, global pandemics and damaging economic addiction to fossil fuels.
 As life scientists, we need to identify ways to help address these challenges and prepare to be part of the solution to future crises.

 Biomolecular science is the study of biological processes at the molecular level, whether within a cell, a tissue, a whole organism or an ecosystem.
 As such its concepts and experimental approaches underpin the whole range of present-day life sciences.
-Biomolecular science is a rapidly evolving field: in the technologies it exploits to understand life at the macromolecular level and in its conceptual advances that drive basic research and support biotechnology applications.
+Biomolecular science is a rapidly evolving field; in the technologies it exploits to understand life at the macromolecular level and in its conceptual advances that drive basic research and support biotechnology applications.
 By combining traditional areas of science to unravel how molecular machines execute biological processes, biomolecular science transcends boundaries between the single disciplines of biology, chemistry, physics, and computer science.

 This MPhil aims to convey a comprehensive understanding of biological processes at the molecular level.
 We will discuss the major biological macromolecule families, including, DNA, RNA, proteins, lipids and carbohydrates.
 We will explore the properties of biological membranes, the basis of biomolecular recognition, mechanisms of signalling and the applications of this knowledge in therapeutics.
 The understanding and application of advanced technologies are crucial to the advancement of biomolecular science and these will be explored in depth.
 Although we will not focus on specific diseases, the workshops and discussions will include relevant pathophysiological contexts, as understanding the molecular basis of disease will be imperative to developing innovations, from target-based therapeutics to agricultural applications.